-Polyhydramnios typically is defined as having around 2,000 mL of amniotic fluid, > 8cm maximum pool, or an AFI > 25 cm.
+Polyhydramnios typically is defined as having around 2,000 mL of amniotic fluid, > 8cm maximum pool, or an AFI greater than or equal to 24 cm.
 It can be caused by the baby producing too much urine, decreased fetal swallowing, and increased water transfer across the placenta to the baby.

 If AFV is abnormal, the baby may need to be delivered early, especially if the cause is unknown.
 Factors used to determine if a baby should be delivered early include whether other factors indicate the baby is in distress, such as an abnormal or nonreassuring heart rate, or whether the baby’s lungs are mature.

 The biophysical profile (BPP) predicts the presence or absence of fetal asphyxia (severe hypoxia) as well as the risk of death during the antenatal period (the short period after birth).
 The BPP can be performed as early as the beginning of the third trimester and is performed using an ultrasound over 30 minutes.
 When BPP results identify a compromised baby, the physician must take steps before progressive acidosis causes death or permanent brain damage in the baby.
 This may potentially include delivery by emergency C-section.
 The tests included when obtaining the BPP are: